RadwaElaraby/MADRL-readings/README.md

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;c_j^{t+1}=\frac{1}{J-1}C\sum\limits_{j%27%20\neq%20j%20}{h_{j%27}^{t+1}}%20\odot%20g_{j%27}^{t+1}" >

-- to allow both cooperative and competitive scenarios, each agent should maximize its individual reward instead of a single global reward. to do that, multiple networks wiht shared parameters are used where each one of them controls a single agent separately. each network still consists of multiple LSTMs, each one processes an observation of a single agent, but only one of the LSTMs needs to output an action; since the network controls a single agent.
+- to allow both cooperative and competitive scenarios, each agent should maximize its individual reward instead of a single global reward. to do that, multiple networks wiht shared parameters are used where each one of them controls a single agent separately.
+Each network consists of multiple LSTMs, each one processes an observation of a single agent, but because the network controls a single agent, only one of the LSTMs needs to output an action.

 Side notes:
 - uses REINFORCE to train **π** and **f<sup>g</sup>(.)**